A Place of Achievement

 - 2 in 5 scored over 500 points

 - Three-quarters of all students scored over 400 points

 We are a mixed ability school, meaning we have students with a wide range of academic ability.
-At one end, a very high percentage of our girls perform exceptionally well, scoring high points.
-If your daughter is around the middle of her class in terms of ability, based on the statistics above in Rathdown she would achieve 480 points.
+At one end, a very high percentage of our students perform exceptionally well, scoring high points.
+If your child is around the middle of their class in terms of ability, based on the statistics above in Rathdown they would achieve 475 points.
 I am sure you will agree this is a very high level of achievement.
 Furthermore, we ensure that everyone is catered for, and the achievements at the other end are equally impressive.